JaredSun26/jaredsun26.github.io/_posts/2015-5-25-HowToPost.md

 ```

 After copying the output file "2015-5-25-HowToPost.md" to *_posts* folder in the repo,
 I copy everything inside *figure* folder in my working directory to the *figure* folder in the repo.
-Similarly for the figures, you can either put them inside *images* folder, or refer to their URLs. (e.g. you can put the image in *public* folder of your [DropBox](https://www.dropbox.com/) and copy its public link by right clicking it).
+Similarly for the figures, you can either put them inside *images* folder, or refer to their URLs. (e.g. you can put the image in *public* folder of your [DropBox](https://www.dropbox.com/) and copy its public link in the right click menu).
 ![datascience](https://dl.dropboxusercontent.com/u/24684859/github/datascience.jpg).
 Now, the post is ready to view.
 Not hard at all, right?